Retaining RNs: How to boost their morale and reduce turnover

 Leveraging staffing agencies to create competitive compensation and benefits

-To create a comprehensive compensation structure to hire RNs, healthcare facilities can try associating with registered nurse staffing agencies.
-These agencies help devise strategies to attract skilled registered nurses to your facility.
-They can streamline the overall RN hiring process and can help you frame competitive benefits packages for your registered nurses.
-However, proper care needs to be taken while associating with registered nurses staffing solutions to ensure you are on the right track.
+They can streamline the overall RN hiring process and help frame attractive benefits packages for your staff.
+However, proper care is needed when working with registered nurse staffing solutions to ensure you are on the right track

 To hire registered nurses, these staffing agencies charge high markup fees, leading to higher bill rates, which can force you to spend above your budget.